 - Stay to the right when walking on trails.
 The right side of any lane has become the universally accepted “traveling” lane in the United States.
 This will allow cyclists and runners to easily pass you.

-- Don’t listen to headphones while trekking as these will make you less aware of nearby hazards and animal life.
+- Don’t listen to headphones as these will make you less aware of nearby hazards and animal life.

 - Stay connected by letting people know when and where you will be walking.
 If possible, bring a friend.

 Walking for exercise can be a fun and easy way to improve your health.
-It’s also a great way to get fresh air, see the sights of an area and walking for exercise is a fun partner or group activity.
-Use your common sense and our helpful safety tips and get out there – alone or with others, it’s an enjoyable and relaxing, low-intensity way to exercise.
+It’s also a great way to get fresh air and see the sights of an area.
+Walking for exercise is a fun partner or group activity.
+Use your common sense and our helpful safety tips and get out there – alone or with others – and enjoy this relaxing, low-intensity way to exercise.